Send the link below via email or IMCopy

 Transcript of The menstrual cycle

 establishing the ovarian cycle

-Ovarian Cycle & Uterine cycle mirror one another
+Ovarian Cycle & Uterine cycle are linked

 The menstrual cycle

 Breast development and maintenance

 Adding fat to breasts, hips, thighs during puberty